AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 Reports

 Reports within dashboards now show a new toolbar.
-This toolbar is part of the updates to lists and reports that are happening throughout Workfront.
+This toolbar is part of the updates to lists and reports that are happening throughout [!DNL Workfront].

 +++